sylvainjule/kirby-color-palette/README.md

 #### 5.1.
 If `options` is an array of simple colors

-The field will only stored the selected color.
+The field will only store the selected color.

 ```php
 $selected = $page->palette(); #(string)